Our Walking Football Rules

 10. The goalkeeper may distribute the ball by kicking or throwing, throws must be under-arm.

-12. When taking a penalty, a player may take a maximum of two steps before striking the ball.
+12. When taking a penalty, the player may start his/her kicking movement a maximum of one metre from behind the ball.

 MATCH-SPECIFIC RULES